RinniVatsa/Study-MBBS-Abroad/README.md

 3. Top Countries

-This section displays the best destinations for MBBS studies, including India, USA, Australia , China, Georgia, Kyrgyzstan, and Egypt.
+This section displays the best destinations for MBBS studies, including Russia, Uzbekistan, Kazakhstan, Philippines, Georgia, Kyrgyzstan, and Egypt.
 Each country is represented with a simple card layout, making it visually appealing and easy to scan.
 4. Admission Process & Eligibility

 A step-by-step guide helps prospective students understand the admission process.
 This section uses ordered lists and icons to break down complex information into an easy-to-read format.